Smoking cessation medicationsSmoking cessation - medications; Smokeless tobacco - medications; Medications for stopping tobacco

 How to take it:

 - Start bupropion 1 week before you plan to stop smoking.
 Your goal is to take it for 7 to 12 weeks.
 Talk with your doctor before taking it for a longer period of time.
-For some people, taking it longer helps prevent resuming smoking.
+For some people, taking it longer helps prevent resuming smoking, and this is considered safe to do if needed.

-- The most common dose is a 150 mg tablet once or twice a day with at least 8 hours between each dose.
+- The most common dose is a 150 mg tablet once a day, going up to twice per day after 3 days with at least 8 hours between each dose.
 Swallow the pill whole.
 DO NOT chew, split, or crush it.
 Doing so can cause side effects, including seizures.

 - If you need help with cravings when first quitting, you may take bupropion along with nicotine patches, gums, or lozenges.
 Ask your doctor if this is OK for you.